 Release Date: May 22, 2026 | Mega Evolution Series Expansion (ME04)

-The ninja frog takes center stage — and it's bringing chaos to Lumiose City.
+The ninja frog takes center stage — and Mega Floette ex is bringing chaos to Lumiose City.

 The ninja frog finally gets its Mega form, and it's the undisputed star of the set.
-Mega Greninja ex (Card #022/086) is a Water/Dark-type powerhouse that's been one of the most requested Mega Evolutions since the mechanic returned.
-The special illustration rare version is going to be THE chase card of this expansion.
-The Pokemon Center exclusive ETB even comes with a metallic Mega Greninja promo — that's how much they're pushing this one.
+Mega Greninja ex has been one of the most-requested Mega Evolutions since the mechanic returned, and the official press materials show it standing off against Mega Floette ex as the headline matchup.
+The Mega Hyper Rare variant of Mega Greninja ex is the ultra-chase card of the expansion.
+The Pokemon Center exclusive ETB ships with a metallic Mega Greninja promo — that's how hard TPCi is pushing this one.

 Here's what you're working with in Chaos Rising (122 cards total):